A History of the World in 100 Objects

-The ownership claims of the British Museum over some of these objects is highly contested, in particularly those belonging to the Benin Bronzes and the Elgin Marbles, which are the subject of continued international controversy.
+The ownership claims of the British Museum over some of these objects is highly contested, in particular those belonging to the Benin Bronzes and the Elgin Marbles, which are the subject of continued international controversy.

 Content

 The programme series, described as "a landmark project", is billed as 'A history of humanity' told through a hundred objects from all over the world in the British Museum's collection.

 Accompanying the series is a website, described by The Guardian as "even more ambitious [than the radio series itself] that encourages users to submit items of their own for a place in world history", along with much interactive content, detailed information on all the objects featured in the radio programmes and links to 350 other museum collections across the UK.
 The radio programmes are available on the website permanently for listening or downloading.

 The museum has adapted exhibitions for the series by including additional easily identifiable plaques for the 100 objects with text based on the programme and adding a section to the gallery maps showing the location and numbers of the 100 objects.

 On 18 January 2010, an hour-long special of The Culture Show on BBC2 was dedicated to the launch of the project.

 The first part of the series was broadcast on weekdays over six weeks between 18 January and 26 February 2010.
 After a short break, the series returned with the seventh week being broadcast in the week beginning 17 May 2010.
 It then took another break in the middle of July and returned on 13 September 2010, running until the 100th object was featured on Friday 22 October 2010.

 It has been repeated a number of times, mostly recently over the summer of 2021.